-We work together to deliver the sub-programs of the MMP which monitor the inshore marine environment including water quality, seagrass and coral.
-The broad objectives of this monitoring include:
+We work together to deliver the sub-programs of the MMP which monitor the inshore marine environment including water quality, seagrass, coral and pesticides The broad objectives of this monitoring include:

-- Inshore marine water quality monitoring: To assess temporal and spatial trends in marine water quality in inshore areas of the Reef lagoon in both ambient and wet season flood events. - Inshore seagrass monitoring: To quantify temporal and spatial variation in the status of intertidal and subtidal seagrass meadows in relation to local water quality changes. - Inshore coral reef monitoring: To quantify temporal and spatial variation in the status of inshore coral reef communities in relation to local water quality changes.
+- Inshore marine water quality monitoring: To assess temporal and spatial trends in marine water quality in inshore areas of the Reef lagoon in both ambient and wet season flood events; - Inshore seagrass monitoring: To quantify temporal and spatial variation in the status of intertidal and subtidal seagrass meadows in relation to local water quality changes; - Inshore coral reef monitoring: To quantify temporal and spatial variation in the status of inshore coral reef communities in relation to local water quality changes; and - Inshore pesticide monitoring: To assess the presence of pesticides in inshore areas of the Reef lagoon and identify any temporal and spatial trends.

-Each monitoring provider has a different responsibility in the delivery of the sub-programs that make up the monitoring sub-programs of the MMP (Table 1-1) including a description of the process for calculating Reef 2050 Water Quality Report Card scores.
+Each monitoring provider has a different responsibility in the delivery of the sub-programs that make up the MMP (Table 1-1).

-Table 1-1.
-Current monitoring themes, sub-programs and monitoring providers
+Table 1-1 Current monitoring themes, sub-programs and monitoring providers.